NordGus/design-patterns/src/02_structural_design_patterns/11_composite_pattern/exercise/README.md

 Look at the current implementation of our application in the **composite** package.

 What are the problems with this implementation?
 Refactor the code using the composite pattern.

+*The code is hard to read and it will scale badly violating the open/close principle*